Nature Park Exhibition in the Basement of Quellalpin

 • Scientific research around the Gepatschferner

-• The Kaunertal residents and their glacier (Eyewitnesses tell)
+• The people of Kaunertal and their glacier (eyewitness accounts)

-• Glaciers in the focus of modern art
+• The glaciers in the focus of modern art